sethvargo/isbndb/README.markdown

 Processing Results
 ------------------
 A `ResultSet` is nothing more than an enhanced array of `Result` objects.
-The easiest way to process results from ruby_isbndb is most easily done using the `.each` method.
+The easiest way to process results from Ruby ISBNdb is most easily done using the `.each` method.

     results = @query.find_books_by_title("Agile Development")
     results.each do |result|